mk80/sandbot-python/README.md

 # sandbot-python
-discord bot written in python
+discord chatbot written in python

 put your token in a file named 'token.txt'